Kari N. Nejak-Bowen, MBA, PhD

 - Recipient of American Society of Investigative Pathology Young Scientist Leadership Award, 2014

-Research InterestsKari Nejak-Bowen is a Research Assistant Professor in the Experimental Pathology Division at the University of Pittsburgh, School of Medicine.
+Research InterestsKari Nejak-Bowen is an Assistant Professor in the Experimental Pathology Division at the University of Pittsburgh, School of Medicine.
 She has published several first-author manuscripts, contributed other scholarly works (reviews and book chapters) in the area of her research, and delivered numerous presentations at national and international meetings.
 Her major research interests are in understanding the cellular and molecular basis of liver injury, regeneration, and cholestatic liver disease.
 She is an active member of the American Society of Investigative Pathology (ASIP) and AASLD.
 She is member of the education committee for ASIP and co-director of the Liver Scientific Interest Group.
 She has contributed towards teaching the Cellular and Molecular Pathology graduate program and is the co-Director of the Stem Cells Course from this year.

 Kari's studies have shown the role and source of hepatocyte growth factor in liver regeneration.
 She has also shown a positive role of β-catenin in liver regeneration and that β-catenin modulation may impact liver cell survival.
 Currently, she is interested in understanding the mechanism of how β-catenin regulates cyclin-D1 expression.
 She is also investigating the role and regulation of β-catenin-NF-κB interactions in hepatocyte survival to see if their modulation can be exploited for certain hepatic pathologies.
 Lastly, Kari is studying the role of beta-catenin in intrahepatic cholestasis.
 Her recent findings, using genetic knockouts of β-catenin demonstrate a key role of β-catenin signaling in bile acid metabolism and studies are ongoing to elucidate the significance of β-catenin modulation for therapeutics in various models of intrahepatic cholestasis.